By Josephine Remo

 Yes, Copenhagen solo travel is popular!

-Copenhagen, Denmark's capital, has been ranked the best city in the world for all sorts of criteria.
-It has also won the award as the most liveable city four times.
+Copenhagen, Denmark’s capital, has been ranked the best city in the world for all sorts of criteria.
+It has also won the award as the most liveable city five times.

 Not only is Copenhagen an excellent city to live in, but it is also the perfect solo female travel destination.

 First of all, Copenhagen is an extremely safe city for women and second, Copenhagen has a ton of great things to offer.
 The city is beautiful, easy to get around, and will keep any traveler entertained for days with its many activities, restaurants, bars, amazing cafés, and ambiance.

 This reputation has made Copenhagen a popular travel destination over the years, but it still has that local feel rather than that of a tourist circus.

 Small cobbled streets with colored houses, canals and colorful architecture are just the beginning.

 Why you should visit Copenhagen as a solo female traveler

 Copenhagen is small but punches way above its size.
 Since Denmark is the oldest monarchy in Europe, the capital has evolved and perfected over centuries.
 Not only is the city extremely beautiful, but it is also very comfortable and easy to visit.